-NORD gratefully acknowledges Carolyn A. Bondy, MD, Chief, Section on Epigenetics & Development, National Institute of Child Health and Human Development, NIH Clinical Center, for assistance in the preparation of this report.
+NORD gratefully acknowledges Melissa L. Crenshaw, MD, FACMG, FAAP, Chief, Division of Genetics, Johns Hopkins All Children's Hospital, and Carolyn A. Bondy, MD, Chief, Section on Epigenetics & Development, National Institute of Child Health and Human Development, NIH Clinical Center, for assistance in the preparation of this report.

 Turner syndrome is a rare chromosomal disorder that affects females.
-The disorder is characterized by partial or complete loss (monosomy) of one of the X chromosomes.
+The disorder is characterized by partial or complete loss (monosomy) of one of the second sex chromosomes.
 Turner syndrome is highly variable and can differ dramatically from one person to another.
 Affected females can potentially develop a wide variety of symptoms, affecting many different organ systems.
 Common symptoms include short stature and premature ovarian failure, which can result in the failure to attain puberty.
 Most women with Turner syndrome are infertile.
 A variety of additional symptoms can occur including abnormalities of the eyes and ears, skeletal malformations, heart anomalies, and kidney abnormalities.
 Intelligence is usually normal, but affected individuals may experience certain learning disabilities.
 Turner syndrome may be diagnosed before birth or shortly after birth or during early childhood.
 However, in some cases, the disorder may not be diagnosed until well into adulthood, often as an incidental finding.
-The exact, underlying cause of Turner syndrome is not known.
-Furthermore, most cases do not run in families and appear to occur randomly for no apparent reason (sporadically).
+Most cases do not run in families and appear to occur randomly for no apparent reason (sporadically).

 Turner syndrome is named for Henry Turner who, in 1938, was one of the first doctors to report on the disorder in the medical literature.
 Turner syndrome is one of the most common chromosomal disorders and likely the most common genetic disorder of females.

-The symptoms and severity of Turner syndrome can vary dramatically from one person to another.
+The symptoms and severity of Turner syndrome can be quite variable from one person to another.
 Many features of the disorder are nonspecific and others may develop slowly over time or can be subtle.
 It is important to note that affected individuals may not have all of the symptoms discussed below.
 Affected individuals should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 Another common feature of Turner syndrome is the failure of the ovaries to develop properly (gonadal dysgenesis).
 Gonadal dysgenesis can cause the loss of ovarian function early during childhood (premature ovarian failure).
 Normally, the ovaries produce sex hormones (e.g. estrogen and progesterone) at puberty.
 These hormones are necessary for the onset of puberty and the proper development of secondary sexual characteristics.
 Most affected females will require hormone replacement therapy to develop breasts and normal female body contours, undergo proper bone growth, and to begin menstruation.
 In some cases, affected individuals may begin to undergo breast development and may begin menstruating without therapy (spontaneous pubertal development), but most will stop developing sexually and stop menstruating at some later point during their teen-age years.